MarqusJonsson/D7049E/Milstone-1.md

 Player controls game character using mouse and keyboard input.
 ### Mechanics
 #### Player
-* Player health, player has health and if depleated triggers end of game.
+* Player health, player has health and if depleted triggers end of game.

 * Player combat, player has a spell which allows firing projectiles in order to damage and defeat enemies.